Charlie and the Chocolate Parody

 : No, sir.
 It's a magical, ruth-filled

 - When the candidates arrive, they're all adult lookalikes of the children from the 1971 version.
 If you look at their name tags, you can make out the names Charlie MacGuffin, Augustus Blorch, Veruca Saline, and Mike Webb (the Violet lookalike's name tag is never legible).
-The Charlie lookalike comes off as genuine and Kenneth "disguises" himself as a CBS executive in order to give him the Slugworth test.
+The Charlie lookalike comes off as genuine, so Kenneth "disguises" himself as a CBS executive in order to give him the Slugworth test.
 Charlie passes and Kenneth happily endorses him.
-Then Charlie continues talking and reveals he's actually a ruthless businessman who only cares about money.
+Then Charlie continues talking and reveals he's actually a ruthless businessman who only cares about money...

 - Though more of an homage than a parody, Top Chef: Just Desserts had a challenge where the chefs had to recreate the "Pure Imagination" scene from the original movie, ending up with a room full of chocolate waterfalls, edible flowers and trees, etc. The winning entry was a garden of carrot-shaped carrot cakes (that had to be individually pulled out of the "ground").
 And they had the (former-)child actors from the movie come to help with the judging.